You probably need life cover more than you think

 When it comes to life insurance, it really is a case of the younger the better.
 The older you get, and the closer to death you become, the higher the risk to the insurance company that they will need to pay out.

-However, your beneficiaries do not have to be related to you, so if you have a lifelong friend, a godchild or a helpful neighbour you want to benefit from your death, you can specify who the money goes to without any restriction.
+However, your beneficiaries do not have to be related to you.
+If you have a lifelong friend, godchild or a helpful neighbour you want to benefit from your death, you can name them on your policy too.

 Why use Reassured to secure your life insurance?